lolmanned/MonoGame-XNA-Framework/README.md

 ## 1. Space Invaders
 ### YouTube demo: https://youtu.be/yhU_XmegkMg

-A clone to the famous old school shooting game "Space Invaders".
+A clone to the famous old school shooting game "Space Invaders" demonstrating OOP & Design Patterns concepts.
 This version involves different levels, players scores, sound, game screens, keyboard & mouse input management.
 The game available for one or two players, defined in the settings screen.
 1st Player moves by the arrow keys and shoots by the up arrow key.